taherfattahi/dnn-amr-reley-differential-curve/README.md

 Implementing AMR Reley Differential Curve with Deep Neural Network.

-A novel approch to implementation differential protection scheme by using <b>Deep Neural Network</b> Dataset has been obtained from Differential Characteristic plane in the <b><a href="https://vebko.org/en/">Vebko</a> AMPro software</b>
+A novel approch to implementation differential protection scheme by using <b>Deep Neural Network</b> Dataset has been obtained from Differential Characteristic plane in the <b><a href="https://vebko.org/en/">Vebko</a> AMPro</b> software

 ## Features
   - using <b>Python Tensorflow</b> to build Deep Neural Network model